An award-winning journalist on how she continued making a full-time income even after she had a baby and started working part-time hours.

 In January 2012, I became a parent.
-And everything that I had learned about productivity, meeting deadlines, and keeping to a schedule, was about to be tossed down the drain.
-I re-learned a lot of things during that first year sharing my office with my son.
-But the thing that I learned that may be the most important one of them all: Having a child was perhaps the best thing that had ever happened to be my productivity.
+Everything I had learned about productivity, meeting deadlines, and keeping to a schedule was about to be tossed down the drain.
+I re-learned a lot of things during that first year sharing my office with my son, but what surprised me most was this: Having a child was perhaps the best thing that had ever happened to be my productivity.

-I’ve been working part-time and on 2 a.m. shifts for the last six months after my son started crawling and I realized that the whole stick-him-in-a-swing-and-write-an-article thing wasn’t going to work anymore.
-But, and I’ve yet to run formal numbers, I think I did manage to make almost as much working part-time during my son’s first year as I was making working an 8-hour day during my pregnancy.
+I’ve been working part-time and staying up until 2am for the last six months after my son started crawling and I realized that the whole stick-him-in-a-swing-and-write-an-article thing would not work anymore.
+But, I made almost as much working part-time during my son’s first year as I was making working an 8-hour day during my pregnancy.

 1. I only took high-paying work

 Or perhaps I should reword that and say I turned down a LOT of low-paying work.
-For some regular clients, I kept to my existing rates and I did take on some blogging and low-paying gigs for marketing purposes, but for the most part, any time I was approached by a new editor or client, I stuck to a good rate, which in my case, is about $1 a word.
+For some regular clients, I kept to my existing rates and with others, I asked for a raise.
+Each time I was approached by a new editor or client, I asked for my top rate, which for me is currently about $1 a word.

-If it was someone new to me and offering a low rate, I mostly turned it down.
-I don’t need more low-paying clients (unless they offer something else, of course, say an entry into a new kind of writing, or a prestigious clip that would look good in my nonfiction book proposal).
+If a client I hadn’t worked with before offered a low rate, I turned it down.
+I don’t need more low-paying clients, unless they offer something else, of course, say an entry into a new type of writing, or a prestigious clip that would look good in my nonfiction book proposal.

 2. I took on easy work

 You know me, I love me some hardcore journalism.
-When have I not loved to travel to remote regions and find stories that no one’s ever covered?
+When have I not loved to travel to remote regions and find stories that no one else has covered?

 That’s right.
 Never.

-Stories that I’ve covered about girls in India cycling to school in Bihar, women-only projects that have changed entire communities, war, rape, and disaster, for which I’ve traveled have paid between $250-1,000 (plus travel expenses).
-Stories about green living and friendship for women’s magazines, however, pay between $1,000-2,000 (or more) and I can write them from the comfort of my home.
-Plus I can write more of them because I’m not spending days on travel.
-They’re not going to win any awards, sure, but they brought in regular income and allowed me to spend more time with my son.
+I’ve covered stories about girls cycling to school in Bihar, women-only projects that have changed entire communities, reported on natural disasters.
+Some of these stories have paid between $250 and $1,000 plus expenses.
+Compare that to some of the writing I’ve done for women’s and general interest magazines.
+These include articles about green living and friendship, and have paid $1,000-$2,000, often more.
+Plus, not only can I write them faster and from the comfort of my home, but I can write more of them because I’m not spending days on travel.
+Sure, they won’t win any awards, but for the phase of life I’m in right now they’re perfect, since they allow me to bring in a regular income while spending more time with my son.

 3. I pitched my ass off

-The more queries you write, the more you’ll learn.
-And the more queries you send out, the more statistical chance there is of your selling them.
-I try and send between 20-25 queries a week when I’m low on work.
+The more pitches you write, the more you’ll learn.
+And the more pitches you send, the more statistical chance there is of you selling them.
+I try to send between 20-25 queries a week when I’m low on work.
 Here’s how I do it.

 4. I used my hours wisely

-In the last one year, I’ve stayed distant from Twitter and really scaled back from Facebook.
+In the last one year, I’ve stayed distant from social media.
 I just don’t have the time.
-Some other writers do have success, especially on Twitter, where connecting with editors is easier and you have a better chance of getting heard (and therefore having your query read), but I find that the five hours I’m going to spend talking with editors about random things I have no interest in are better spent in coming up with fantastic ideas and writing kickass queries.
+While many writers have success, especially on Twitter, where connecting with editors is easier and you have a better chance of getting their attention, I find that the five hours I’ll spend networking on Twitter are better spent in coming up with fantastic ideas and writing kickass pitches.

-I do build relationships with editors; I (personally) just find it much easier to do so through my work than mindless chattering on Twitter.
+I do build relationships with editors.
+I personally just find it much easier to do so through my work than with endless posts on social media.

 FREE RESOURCE: